relaycorp/awala-gateway-internet/docs/architecture.md

 This server is powered by [Fastify](https://www.fastify.io/) and [`ws`](https://www.npmjs.com/package/ws).

-### PoHTTP server

-A [CogRPC](https://specs.relaynet.network/RS-008) server, to receive parcels from other gateways or public endpoints.

-This server is powered by [Fastify](https://www.fastify.io/).

 ### CogRPC server

 A [PoHTTP](https://specs.relaynet.network/RS-007) server, to exchange parcels with private gateways via an end-to-end encrypted sneakernet.